lmcinnes/umap/doc/outliers.rst

 many of these digit images are considerably stranger -- significantly odd line thickness, warped shapes, and images that are hard to even recognise as digits.
-This helps to demonstrate a certain amount of confirmation bias when examining outliers: since we expect tings tagged as outliers to be strange we tend to find aspects of them that justify that classification, potentially unaware of how much stranger some of the data may in fact be.
+This helps to demonstrate a certain amount of confirmation bias when examining outliers: since we expect things tagged as outliers to be strange we tend to find aspects of them that justify that classification, potentially unaware of how much stranger some of the data may in fact be.
 This should make us wary of even this outlier